Tax Incentives and Advantages

 Complete this Data Center Certification Application and submit according to the instructions.

-Learn more about how Minnesota Revenue processes sales tax refunds for qualified data center exemptions.
+Learn more about how the Minnesota Department of Revenue processes sales tax refunds for qualified data center exemptions.

 Special incentives, lower business taxes, lower energy costs, top-shelf infrastructure and a highly skilled workforce make it more attractive than ever to build data and network operation centers in Minnesota.
 Read our Fact Sheet on Data Centers.